-Stress is an all-encompassing word and while we identify stress as being the causative problem, how we experience stress and how it manifests, in terms of ill health, can mean different things to different people.
+Stress is an all-encompassing word.
+While we identify stress as the causative problem, how we experience stress and how it manifests in ill health, can mean different things to different people.
 While some of the effects of stress may seem obvious, it can also disguise itself while slowly fatiguing body systems and causing behavioural or physical problems.
 (1)

 Needless to say, 2020 has brought more stress for most Australians, as there has been no real avoiding the ripple effect of the COVID-19 pandemic.
-Poor sleep, eating comfort food and excess empty calories, smoking or drinking alcohol, avoiding social engagements and lacking regular exercise are all ways that we may respond counter-intuitively to stress.
+Poor sleep, eating comfort food and excess empty calories, smoking or drinking alcohol, avoiding social engagements, and lacking regular exercise are ways to respond counter-intuitively to stress.
 Over time, our bodies may increase weight and develop other symptoms associated with an unhealthy lifestyle.
 (2)

-Our mental and cognitive health changes in response to stress, affecting our judgement and as one thing leads to another, the poor diet and lifestyle choices we make can lead to health issues, especially involving digestive health and cardiovascular health.
+Our mental and cognitive health changes in response to stress, affecting our judgment.
+As one thing leads to another, the poor diet and lifestyle choices we make can lead to health issues, especially digestive health and cardiovascular health.
 Identifying the impact on your health is important to help find the right stress reduction techniques and understand how to minimise the harmful effects of chronic stress.

 When it comes to the stress response and how it manifests, our brains play a central role.
 (2) It is no wonder then that many of the obvious symptoms we associate with stress are identified as mental and cognitive health issues.
 Some studies have shown that stress can actually cause structural changes in different parts of the brain and has long-term effects on the nervous system.
 (3) Stress also has negative effects on learning(3) and decision making.
 (2) An impaired stress response produces overreaction, confusion, poor concentration and performance anxiety(1).
 In contrast, MRI images taken from the brains of people with post-traumatic stress disorder (PTSD) have demonstrated neuro-physiological effects such as a weak verbal memory.
 (3) Stress resilience is key, and it is said that any behavioural steps undertaken to reduce stress leads to an increase in cognition.
 (3)

-When it comes to gut health, many people who experience prolonged periods of stress are familiar with the effects it can have on their digestive function.
-Findings show that stress can affect appetite, increase intestinal bacteria counts(3) and alters the acid concentration in the stomach, which can lead to peptic ulcers, stress ulcers or ulcerative colitis.
+When it comes to gut health, many people who experience prolonged periods of stress are familiar with its effects on their digestive function.
+Findings show that stress can affect appetite, increase intestinal bacteria counts(3), and alters the stomach’s acid concentration, which can lead to peptic ulcers, stress ulcers, or ulcerative colitis.
 (1)

 When the gut is already a ‘weak spot’ symptoms worsened by stress can be uncomfortable and inconvenient.
 Irritable bowel syndrome (IBS) is highly related to stress(3) which can also cause increased intestinal impermeability or ‘leaky gut’.
 Poor gut health can be a timely reminder to take care of one’s body and live in harmony with nature to improve our resilience to stress(4) and optimise gut health.